Hanley's Clause

 Climate Change Clauses for Heads of Terms

-A dedicated section in heads of terms precedents so that climate change issues become a key issue for any deal team.
-This will be particularly relevant where parties have public net zero targets.
+Standard drafting for heads of terms that makes climate a key consideration for any deal team.
+These heads of terms are particularly relevant for parties with public decarbonisation or net-zero targets.

 Jurisdiction: England & Wales